Skip to main content

 Micrognathia can be due to a short mandible or a backward displacement of the mandible.
 It is seen in 1 in 1,500 live births.

-Immediate morbidity and mortality depends largely on appropriate expertise at birth to facilitate airway management.
+Immediate morbidity and mortality depends on appropriate expertise at birth to facilitate airway management.
 Longer-term morbidity and mortality is largely determined by an underlying diagnosis and/or associated anomalies.

 Clinical features